kaiserahmed-isu/CRUD-Using-CodeIgniter/README.md

-#  CRUD implimentaion using Codeigniter #
+#  CRUD implementation using Codeigniter #